nreaLms/halflife-featureful/README.md

 * Added Explosive Only and Op4Mortar only flags for func_breakable.
 Breakables with these flags can be destroyed only with explosive weapons and op4mortar shells respectively.
 * monstermaker can have env_warpball template to automatically play teleportation effects on monster spawn.
 * monstermaker can set custom health, body, skin, blood color, relationship class, gibs and model for spawned monsters.
+* Wall health and armor chargers now play "no" sound when player use them having full health or armor.

 ## How to build